GMAP/SPBench/README.md

 - build-essential
 - pkg-config
 - cmake
-- yasm
 - python (tested on python3 and python2.7)

 You can run the command bellow to install theses packages or ask a system admin.

-`sudo apt-get install -y build-essential pkg-config cmake yasm python3`
+`sudo apt-get install -y build-essential pkg-config cmake python3`

 To install SPBench you can run: